John J. Albright - Table of Contents

 - Albright lost most of his fortune in the Great Depression and in his investment in the Locomobile, a company owned by his brother-in-law, Anzi Barber.

-- He founded the Nichols School, supported the Franklin School and donated the land for the Unitarian Universalist Church, as well as giving plants valued at $30,000 to $40,000 to the South Park Botanical Gardens.
+- Albright founded the Nichols School, supported the Franklin School and donated the land for the Unitarian Universalist Church, as well as giving plants valued at $30,000 to $40,000 to the South Park Botanical Gardens.
 But his greatest gift came in 1900 with a donation of $350,000 so that the Fine Arts Academy could have a permanent home, which opened in 1905 as the Albright Art Gallery.

 - In 1887, Albright acquired the Wadsworths House at 730 West Ferry.
 In 1890 Albright hired the Olmsted Firm to design the grounds.
 After the house was destroyed by fire in 1901, he hired Green & Wicks to design a new Tudor style home.
 Olmsted's work for Albright continued until 1907

-- When not engaged in transaction or attending to his award-winning orchids, Albright threw his grand parties at his Tudor estate on West Ferry, which was auctioned off - piece by piece - after his death.
+- When not engaged in transaction or attending to his award-winning orchids, Albright threw his grand parties at his Tudor estate on West Ferry, which was auctioned off, piece by piece, after his death.

 - His house on Ferry Street was demolished in 1935.
-E. B. Green, the architect of the house, who was most surely saddened by the event, salvaged the stone balustrade from the terrace and had it reinstalled in front of Lockwood Library at the University of Buffalo's Main Street campus soon after.
+E. B. Green, the architect of the house, who was most surely saddened by the event, salvaged the stone balustradeLockwood Library at the University of Buffalo's Main Street campus soon after. from the terrace and had it reinstalled in front of

 - Albright is buried in Buffalo's Forest Lawn Cemetery.